mcclatchy-southeast/census2020/readme.md

 [**2020 race and ethnicity, by tract**](https://github.com/mcclatchy-southeast/census2020/blob/main/data/nc_tract_2020_rc_eth.csv) Select columns from 2020 population counts of race and ethnicity on the tract summary level.

-[**2020 race and ethnicity, by block**](https://github.com/mcclatchy-southeast/census2020/blob/main/data/nc_blocks_2020_rc_eth.csv) Select columns from 2020 population counts of race and ethnicity on the block summary level.
+[**2020 race and ethnicity, by block**](https://github.com/mcclatchy-southeast/census2020/blob/main/data/nc_blocks_2020_rc_eth.csv) Select columns from 2020 population counts of race and ethnicity on the block summary level. *NOTE: The U.S. Census Bureau advises that [due to noise in the block-level values](https://www.census.gov/newsroom/blogs/director/2021/07/redistricting-data.html), data should be aggregated to higher levels, like block groups or tracts.*

 [**NC block assignment file, with weights**](https://github.com/mcclatchy-southeast/census2020/blob/main/data/nc_baf_2010_2010_weighted.csv) Used to remap 2010 population counts to the redrawn 2020 block for aggregation up to the tract level.
 Weights are calculated using the intersection of each 2010 block with the 2020 block divided by the total area of the 2010 block ( `AREALAND_INT` / `AREALAND_2010` ) for all 2010 blocks split into parts ( `BLOCK_PART_FLAG_O == 'p'` ). *NOTE: NHGIS on Aug.
 9 [published identical figures](https://www.nhgis.org/nhgis-news#crosswalks-2021-08a) used to translate 2010 blocks to 2020 blocks here (free with signup).*

+**2020 race and ethnicity, weighted/aggregated to 117th congressional districts** *COMING SOON*

+**2020 diversity index, weighted/aggregated to 2020 tracts** *COMING SOON*

+**2020 diversity index, by county** *COMING SOON*

+**2020 diversity index, by place** *COMING SOON*

 ### 2010 data

+[**2010 race and ethnicity, by county**](https://github.com/mcclatchy-southeast/census2020/blob/main/data/nc_county_2010_rc_eth.csv) Select columns from 2010 population counts of race and ethnicity on the county summary level. *NOTE: These totals are directly from the 2010 Census redistricting file and not weighted or aggregated based on the block assignment file.*

+[**2010 race and ethnicity, by place**](https://github.com/mcclatchy-southeast/census2020/blob/main/data/nc_places_2010_rc_eth.csv) Select columns from 2010 population counts of race and ethnicity on the place summary level. *NOTE: These totals are directly from the 2010 Census redistricting file and not weighted or aggregated based on the block assignment file.*

 [**2010 race and ethnicity, weighted to 2020 blocks**](https://github.com/mcclatchy-southeast/census2020/blob/main/data/nc_blocks_2010_rc_eth_weighted.csv) Select columns from 2010 population counts of race and ethnicity, remapped to 2020 block shapes using land area weights from the block assignment file.
 Used for aggregation up to large geographies. *NOTE: The U.S. Census Bureau advises that [due to noise in the block-level values](https://www.census.gov/newsroom/blogs/director/2021/07/redistricting-data.html), data should be aggregated to higher levels, like block groups or tracts.*

 [**2010 race and ethnicity, weighted/aggregated to 2020 tracts**](https://github.com/mcclatchy-southeast/census2020/blob/main/data/nc_tracts_2010_rc_eth_weighted.csv) Select columns from 2010 population counts of race and ethnicity, remapped to 2020 block shapes using land area weights from the block assignment file and aggregated up to 2020 tracts.

-[**2010 race and ethnicity, by county**](https://github.com/mcclatchy-southeast/census2020/blob/main/data/nc_county_2010_rc_eth.csv) Select columns from 2010 population counts of race and ethnicity on the county summary level. *NOTE: These totals are directly from the 2010 Census redistricting file and not weighted or aggregated based on the block assignment file.*

-[**2010 race and ethnicity, by place**](https://github.com/mcclatchy-southeast/census2020/blob/main/data/nc_places_2010_rc_eth.csv) Select columns from 2010 population counts of race and ethnicity on the place summary level. *NOTE: These totals are directly from the 2010 Census redistricting file and not weighted or aggregated based on the block assignment file.*
+**2010 race and ethnicity, weighted/aggregated to 117th congressional districts** *COMING SOON*

 **2010 diversity index, weighted/aggregated to 2020 tracts** *COMING SOON*